Here are some suggestions:

 Inflation and tire pressure: Among the most important things you can do to prolong the durability of your tires, inflation and tire pressure are the most important.
 The inflation pressure listed on the sidewall of your tire indicates the maximum operating pressure established by the manufacturer which is not necessarily the ideal pressure for your tires.
 You should always follow the inflation recommendations of the vehicle manufacturer.

 Tire balancing: Tire balancing consists in compensating and evenly distributing the weight of the tire once it is mounted on the rim.
-A wheel is unbalanced when part of it is heavier or lighter then the rest.
+A wheel is unbalanced when part of it is heavier or lighter than the rest.
 In addition to causing a vibration feeling when driving an improperly balanced tire or wheel, it can also cause premature weariness of the tires.
-It is important to rebalance your tires when replacing one or several tires, when buying new tires or when loosing a balance weight.
-As soon as you notice vibrations or uneven tread wear you should verify the balancing of the wheels.
+It is important to rebalance your tires when replacing one or several tires, when buying new tires or when losing a balance weight.
+As soon as you notice vibrations or uneven tread wear you should verify the balancing of the wheels/tires.

-Tire storage: Tires should always be stored in a cold and dry area which is not exposed to sunlight.
+Tire storage: Tires should always be stored in a cold and dry area not exposed to sunlight.
 Storing tires outdoors leads to the absorption of moisture and an increased risk of premature tire failure.

 Driving style: Driving style and bad habits remain the number one cause of tire failure and tire weariness.
 Here are some helpful tips to help you keep your tires in good condition.